 Access to Courses Outside the Law School

 Students may satisfy part of the 24-credit degree requirement by completing a small number of non-law graduate-level courses in other schools departments at the University.
-Non-law courses must be approved in advance by the Assistant Dean for Graduate & International Studies and the Assistant Dean for Student Affairs.
+Non-law courses must be approved in advance by the Assistant Dean for Graduate and International Studies and the Assistant Dean for Student Affairs.
 Enrollment in most courses outside the Law School is limited.

 Approval for Plans of Study